Fjolle/Using-statistical-models-to-assess-the-impact-of-weather-conditions-on-bicycling-behavior/README.md

 Temperature enters the regression as a dummy variable in 5°C ranges as we don't expect the relationship between temperature and cycling behavior to be linear.
 Coefficients show that temperatures between -3 and through the 10°C range are all highly significantly correlated (p<.01) with shorter average trip duration compared to when the temperature is in the 10-15°C range, ceteris paribus.
 When temperatures range between -3 and 10°C, average trip times are 12.5 minutes as opposed to 17.8 minutes, holding all the other variables constant.
 Temperatures in the range 20-35°C were positively correlated with increasing trip durations, and are highly significant (p<.01).
 Average trip times are 14 minutes longer per trip when the temperatures range between 20-35°C, and trip duration increases the most when the temperatures are above 30°C.

+#### Table 1.
+OLS regression summary
 <p align="center">
 <img src="https://github.com/albagjonbalajdc/A-model-of-bike-journeys-and-weather/blob/master/Plots/OLS%20regression%20results.png">
 </p>

 Controls for month of the year are included in both models, in order to control for the impact of the seasonal pattern on the temperature.
 From these results, it is clear that there is variation in both amount of usage and the length of trips dependent on temperature with both decreasing when it gets colder and increasing as it gets warmer.
 Other variables also show association with bicycle usage and trip duration.
 Parameter estimates of humidity, rainfall, and wind speed are statistically significant and negative in [both] models.The magnitude in trip duration for humidity, rainfall, and wind speed is -1.42 minutes, -1.37 minutes, and -0.60 minutes per trip, respectively.
 Reduction in trip duration during rainfall are less than in very cold temperatures.
 The impact of higher wind speed is considerably less than that of other weather conditions.
 Another control variable is a dummy for peak travel times which shows that bike trips are shorter than off-peak times by 1.3 minutes per trip.
 Bike trip duration during weekends and holidays is statistically different than on weekdays, and trips are longer by 2.9 and 5.9 minutes per trip, respectively.
 The later confirms the hypothesis that during weekend/holidays trips are more recreational in nature.

 Now we turn to the analysis of the dependent variable on bike trip counts.
 For our bike trip counts data an appropriate model is a discrete probability distribution, of which Poisson distribution is the simpliest.
-We consider the count of bike trips per hour to be a random variable from a Poisson distribution whose mean rate is influenced by the same independent variable as in the OLS model above (Table 1).
+We consider the count of bike trips per hour to be a random variable from a Poisson distribution whose mean rate is influenced by a range of variables same as in the OLS model above (Table 1).
 When modeling count data, OLS regression is not appropriate since it requires the dependent variable to be a continous quantity without limits on it range.
 However, count data cannot be negative and thus discrete probability distribution is a better fit.
 We begin by applying the Poisson regression.
 One important assumption of the Poisson distribution is that the variance of a random variable is equal to the mean.
-This should also be true for the data on number of bike trips if the data follows a Poisson distribution.
-In cases when the variance exceeds the mean indicating overdispertion, the data violates the Poisson's distribution assumptions, leading to underestimated standard errors.
+This should also be true for the data on count of bike trips if the data follows a Poisson distribution.
+In cases when the variance exceeds the mean indicating overdispertion, the data violates the Poisson distribution assumptions, leading to underestimated standard errors.
 This can arise when variables with important explanatory power are excluded from the model for whatever reason.
 The regression could also suffer from underdispertion, that is when the variance is smaller than the mean, but this is observed less commonly.

 The output from the Poisson regression is shown in the table below.